Monique Rijkers: Israel-Palestine conflict

-In 2021, on her personal Facebook account, she proposed to relocate Gaza residents to Indonesia and settle them in a place to be called Gaza, where it will become the 35th province of Indonesia, saying that many Indonesians loved and donated to Gaza.
+During the 2021 Palestine-Israel crisis, she proposed on her personal Facebook account the relocation of Gaza residents to Indonesia and settling them in a place to be named Gaza, where it will become the 35th province of Indonesia.
+She added that many Indonesians loved and donated to Gaza.
 She also suggested Gaza to be ruled by Egypt while leaving the West Bank to Fatah since it did not launch missiles to Israel.